beast-dev/doc/pages/beast/reference/beast_treepriors.md

 This model is suitable whenever the researcher believes the population has remained stable over the time span of the most recent common ancestor of the samples.
 This model is also the simplest available in BEAST, providing a base line to which other, more parameter-rich models can be compared.
-[Another sentence showing when this might be appropriate ]

 ### Exponential growth